Louis Crews: Coaching career

 In football, Crews was considered a great offensive coach and used tactics that were ahead of his time.
 He was known for his tendency for using passing and trap plays.
 Crews often used a plan called third man out, which involved a running back doing a route in addition to the ends, a play that was almost unheard of during that time.
 He also developed a set of plays which he described as the "L offense," in which the "fullback and tailback lined up behind tackle and a wingback and split end set to the opposite side of the formation."
 His offenses were high scoring, with the team averaging over 32 points-per-game one year, when in the decade prior to his arrival they had scored more than 20 in a single game only ten times.

 Later life and death

 Crews died on January 20, 2005, at the age of 87, in Huntsville, Alabama.

 Crews was inducted into both the Alcorn State Athletic Hall of Fame and the Alabama A&M Athletic Hall of Fame.
-He was also inducted into the Southern Intercollegiate Athletic Conference (SIAC) Hall of Fame, and Alabama A&M named their stadium in his honor.
-The Louis Crews Classic is also named for him.
+He was also inducted into the SIAC Hall of Fame, and Alabama A&M named their stadium in his honor.
+The Louis Crews Classic, Alabama A&M's first home game of each season, was named in his honor.